approov/quickstart-ios-swift-asynchttpclient/SHAPES-EXAMPLE.md

 ![Add Package Dependency](readme-images/add-package-repository.png)

 You will then have to select the relevant `ApproovAsyncHTTPClient` package version you wish to use; each version is identified by a tag, with the main branch usually pointing to the latest version.
-Select the `Exact Version` option and enter the package version, in this case `3.1.0`.
+Select the `Exact Version` option and this selects the package version.
 Once you click `Add Package` the last screen will confirm the package product and target selection:

 ![Add Package Dependency Confirmation](readme-images/add-package-confirm.png)